 For example if the pressure difference across two rooms was 1 mbar (100 pascals) that’s equivalent to 100 newtons per square metre.
 If you assume a door has a size of 1.5 square metre, a 1 mbar difference either side of the door is equivalent to a weight of 15 kg pressing against it.

 If the pressure difference is 1 millibar and the ambient pressure is ~1000 mbar, it’s not practical to use a barometer to measure a relatively small pressure difference since the resolution of most barometers would be inadequate to measure the difference precisely.

 The most accurate way to measure the difference in air pressure between two rooms is to use a differential pressure (dp) sensor or manometer.
 A typical dp sensing device incorporates a single measurement diaphragm with pressure connections on both sides isolated from each other.
 In order to connect the air in each room to the dp device, a pipe is run through a hole between the rooms and connected to one side of the dp sensor.
 The other pressure connection can be left open to room air pressure.

-If the room that the DP sensor is in is expected to be at a higher pressure the Positive, +, High or Hi market port should be left open to room air.
-If the room that contains the dp sensor is expected to be a lower pressure the Negative, -, Low or Lo marked port should be left open to room air pressure.
-Not all instruments are calibrated or provide a signal /reading in the negative direction, so a positive configuration of port connections will ensure the most certainty of measurement accuracy.
+If the room that the dp sensor is in, is expected to be at a higher pressure, the Positive, +, High or Hi labelled connection port should be left open to room air.
+If the room that contains the dp sensor is expected to be a lower pressure the Negative, -, Low or Lo labelled connection port should be left open to room air pressure.
+Not all instruments are calibrated or provide a signal/reading in the negative direction, so a positive configuration of port connections will ensure the most certainty of measurement accuracy.